Arapaima: Relation to humans

 Arapaima is exploited in many ways by local human populations.

 Its tongue is thought to have medicinal qualities in South America.
 It is dried and combined with guarana bark, which is grated and mixed into water.
 Doses are given to kill intestinal worms.

 The bony tongue is used to scrape cylinders of dried guarana, an ingredient in some beverages, and the bony scales are used as nail files.

 Arapaima produce boneless steaks and are considered a delicacy.
 In the Amazon region, locals often salt and dry the meat, rolling it into a cigar-style package that is then tied and can be stored without rotting, which is important in a region with little refrigeration.
 Arapaima are referred to as the "cod of the Amazon", and can be prepared in the same way as traditional salted cod.

 Designers have begun using the skin of the arapaima as leather to make jackets, shoes, and handbags, and to cover furniture.

 In July 2009, villagers around Kenyir Lake in Terengganu, Malaysia, reported sighting A. gigas.
 The "Kenyir monster", or "dragon fish" as the locals call it, was claimed to be responsible for the mysterious drowning of two men on 17 June.

 In August 2018, India Times reported that arapaima has been spotted in the Chalakudy River, following floods in Kerala; their presence in India is attributed to illegal importation for fish farming.

+The arapaima is depicted on both the flag and the seal of the Department of Ucayali, Peru.